ubccr/xdmod-notebooks/docs/developing.md

 ## Contributing a Pull Request

 1. If updating existing notebooks:
+    1. At the top of the notebook:
-    1. Increment the notebook minor version number and date at the top of the notebook (e.g., 1.0 becomes 1.1).
+        1. Increment the notebook minor version number (e.g., 1.0 becomes 1.1) and date.
-    1. If applicable, update the version of the XDMoD Data Analytics Framework at the top and bottom of the notebook.
+        1. If applicable, update the minimum and maximum compatible versions of the XDMoD Data Analytics Framework.
-    1. If applicable, increment the copyright year of the notebook (e.g., 2023 becomes 2023–2024 becomes 2023–2025).
+        1. If applicable, increment the copyright year (e.g., 2023 becomes 2023–2024 becomes 2023–2025).
     1. Clear out output cells by running the following command, replacing `foo.ipynb` with the name of the notebook file (requires the `jupyter` command, which may be available through anaconda by running `conda activate` first):
         ```
         jupyter nbconvert --ClearOutputPreprocessor.enabled=True --inplace foo.ipynb